exercism/problem-specifications/exercises/raindrops/instructions.md

 - is divisible by 3, add 'Pling' to the result.
 - is divisible by 5, add 'Plang' to the result.
 - is divisible by 7, add 'Plong' to the result.
-- **does not** is not divisible by 3, 5, or 7, the result should be the digits of the number.
+- **is not** divisible by 3, 5, or 7, the result should be the digits of the number.

 ~~~~exercism/note
 The simplest way to test if one number is evenly divisible by another is to use the [remainder][remainder] or [modulo][modulo] operator.